Cycnus (son of Poseidon): Mythology

 Philonome fell in love with her handsome stepson, Tenes.
 Tenes rejected Philonome's advances, whereupon Philonome falsely accused Tenes before her husband of having ravished her.
 Cycnus ordered to place both his children in a chest and throw it into the sea.
 However, Cycnus discovered the truth and had Philonome buried alive.
 When he found that his children had survived and were reigning at Tenedos, he sailed there intending to reconcile with them, but Tenes cut the anchor rope of his ship.

 Cycnus later supported the Trojans in the Trojan War, and fought valiantly, killing one thousand opponents according to Ovid.
 According to some accounts he killed the Greek hero Protesilaus, but according to others, Cycnus attacked the Greek camp when the funeral of Protesilaus was underway.
 It was said that Cycnus, being the son of Poseidon, was invulnerable to spear and sword attack.
 When Achilles confronted Cycnus he could not kill him via conventional weaponry so he crushed and suffocated him.
 After his death, Cycnus was changed into a swan.
 Later, the Greek army invaded Cycnus's kingdom, but the people of Colonae implored them to spare the city.
 The Greek leaders agreed, on condition that Cobis, Corianus and Glauce be handed over to them, and made a truce with the citizens.
+According to Tzetzes, the two sons of Cycnus were instead killed by Diomedes.

+The armor of Cycnus was later awarded to King Agapenor, the victor of the long jump at the funeral games of Achilles.